Religion and sexuality: Methodism

-Sexual intercourse is God’s gift to humanity, for the intimate union of a man and woman within marriage.
+Sexual intercourse is God's gift to humanity, for the intimate union of a man and woman within marriage.
 In this relationship, it is to be celebrative (Hebrews 13:4).
 Marriage, between one man and one woman, is therefore the only proper setting for sexual intimacy.
 Scripture requires purity before and faithfulness within and following marriage.

 The Allegheny Wesleyan Methodist Connection teaches: "We believe that God has commanded that no intimate sexual activity be engaged in outside of marriage between a man and a woman."
 It additionally holds that those who remarry after divorce are living in a state of adultery.

 The United Methodist Church permits its clergy to officiate same-sex weddings.

 Metropolitan Community Church

 The Metropolitan Community Church, also known as the Universal Fellowship of Metropolitan Community Churches, has a specific outreach to lesbian, gay, bisexual, and transgender families and communities.

+Founded in 1968, the Metropolitan Community Churches became known for advocating the right of same-sex couples to marry and for maintaining a rite of Holy Union from 1969.

 Latter Day Saints movement

 Within the many branches of the Latter Day Saints movement, the principal denomination, The Church of Jesus Christ of Latter-day Saints (LDS Church), teaches conservative views around sexual ethics in their Law of Chastity, which holds that masturbation, pre- and extra-marital sex, and same-sex sexual activity are sins.
 In the mid-1800s, however, it was allowed for men to be married to and have children with several women, and this was also discontinued in the late 1800s.

 On various occasions, LDS Church leaders have taught that members should not masturbate as part of obedience to the LDS law of chastity.
 The LDS Church believes that sex outside of opposite-sex marriage is sinful, and that any same-sex sexual activity is a serious sin.
 God is believed to be in a heterosexual marriage with the Heavenly Mother, and Mormons believe that opposite-sex marriage is what God wants for all his children.
 Top LDS Church leaders formerly taught that attractions to those of the same sex were a sin or disease that could be changed or fixed, but now have no stance on the etiology of homosexuality, and teach that therapy focused on changing sexual orientation is unethical.
 Lesbian, gay, and bisexual members are, thus, left with the option of attempting to change their sexual orientation, entering a mixed-orientation opposite-sex marriage, or living a celibate lifestyle without any sexual expression (including masturbation).